haifengliu/azrefresh/mooncake/virtual-machines-install-trend.md

 The client is installed as a security extension by using the VM Agent.
 On a new virtual machine, you'll install the VM Agent along with the Deep Security Agent.
 On an existing virtual machine that doesn't have the VM Agent, you'll need to download and install it first.
 This article covers both situations.

 If you have existing subscription from Trend for an on-premises solution, you can use it to protect your Azure virtual machines.
 If you're not a customer yet, you can sign up for a trial subscription.
-For more information about this solution, see the blog post [Microsoft Azure VM Agent Extension For Deep Security](http://go.microsoft.com/fwlink/p/?LinkId=403945).
+For more information about this solution, see the blog post [Windows Azure VM Agent Extension For Deep Security](http://go.microsoft.com/fwlink/p/?LinkId=403945).

 ## Install the Deep Security Agent on a new virtual machine